amandoabreu/amandoabreu.github.io/_pages/about-me.markdown

 Upper-management was always incredibly big picture oriented, naturally.
 And engineers were mostly detail oriented.

 The funny phenomenon that will now seem very obvious, is that upper-management tended to assumed the details would sort themselves out(or else).
 And engineers tended to assume the big picture would sort itself.
 Both sides assumed and hoped the other side knew better, failing to realize that the failure to communicate these assumptions would be the cause of all the problems every organization will always have.
+Every single tool your business uses internally is an attempt at making similar processes easier(either between upper management and engineers, or upper-management and finance, etc)

 This lead me on a search for how to better understand humans to improve collaboration, and is arguably my favourite thing to do.